TimerErTim/bioinf.bio/blood/PHS2_SS2025_Tim-Peko_Hemoglobin_v0.1.typ

 === Correct formula from instructor

-The instructor provided us with a formula containing the precaclulated factor to calculate the hemoglobin concentration:
+The instructor provided us with a formula containing the precalculated factor to calculate the hemoglobin concentration:

 $
   \cspace["g"slash"dL"] = A times 14.746 "g"/"dL" \